William C. Hussey

-William Hussey focuses his practice on private client services, including advising businesses and their owners on business operations, transactions and succession planning with a particular emphasis on federal, state, local and international tax issues, and also counseling individuals and fiduciaries on estate and trust planning and administration.
+William Hussey is a partner in the Firm’s Trusts & Estates Practice as well as a member in the Business & Finance Department.
+He focuses his practice on private client services, including advising businesses and their owners on business operations, transactions, and succession planning with a particular emphasis on federal, state, local, and international tax issues, and also counseling individuals and fiduciaries on estate and trust planning and administration.

-Bill serves as pro bono counsel, event chair, board member and president for a number of charitable organizations outside of his professional endeavors.
+Pro bono counsel, event chair, board member and president for a number of charitable organizations

 Jennifer Zegel Discusses Considerations for Incorporating Cryptocurrencies and NFTs into an Estate Plan in The Wall Street Journal